dasarpai/old.dasarpai.github.io/_wiaposts/2025-03-30-Life-Death-and-Illusion-of-Reasons.md

 Thinking no one sees you,
 That there is no God to judge,
 That you are free to do as you please—
-You are not an evolved soul.
+You are not an evolved life or soul.

 If you do good only out of fear,
 You are still not evolved—